tyler-frazier/dsbook/src/describe.md

 For example on this particular Mac, you will see that 7 processes have been allocated to R in order to evaluate the location of all ~25 million gridcells.
 You will also notice the CPU load has increased considerable, to almost 90% in the above case.
 With 7 i7 cores, it took about 1 minute and 10 seconds to extract the values of all 4 million persons distributed across the 25 million gridcells throughout Liberia.
 Your case could be faster or slower depending on the size of the data, the speed of your machine, and how much computational power you have reserved for the given task.

 After your `raster::extract()` has finished, you should have a new data frame object in your top right data pane that is populated with probably hundreds of thousands if not millions of rows \(observations\), and two columns \(variables\).
-Each row will have a number between 1 and 15 in the above case \(each number cooresonding to each of Liberia's counties\) and then a following column that provides the WorldPop estimate for how many people occupy each individual gridcell.
+Each row will have a number between 1 and 15 in the above case \(each number corresponding to each of Liberia's counties\) and then a following column that provides the WorldPop estimate for how many people occupy each individual gridcell.
 You may notice that all of the observational values have fractions and even quite a large number are likely to be a fraction less than 1.
 While not an ideal outcome, these fractions are a result of the current methodology and essentially is still state of the art for dasymmetric population distribution.
 In the future, I expect new methodologies will discretize intervals and over come this "zero cell problem" by some means other than adding these small values across the entire space that essentially amount to "noise."

 Since this newly created data frame is quite large, and it would be better if you didn't have to run the `extract()` command everytime you opened and ran this script, it is a good idea to go ahead and save the data frame as a `.RData` file.
 You can save data using the `save()` command, and then you can also later load data using the `load()` command.
 Once you have executed the `save()` command, you can then comment it off, thus only needing to `load()` the data.